 Nitrile O-Ring

-Of all the standard O-ring products, nitrile O-rings are the most popular.
-They are regarded for their oil and fuel resistance.
+Among the array of standard O-ring options, nitrile O-rings stand out as the most favored.
+They are highly valued for their resistance to oil and fuel.

 Clear O-Ring